7 Montana Guest Ranches for a One-of-a-Kind Vacation

 Hardscrabble Ranch

-Tucked at the base of the Bridger Mountains, Hardscrabble is a great place for a digital detox.
-You won't find cable or internet, but the sunsets are spectacular.
-This is a great ranch for large gatherings, weddings, or corporate events, with indoor and outdoor venues, plus two full-sized kitchens.
+Tucked at the base of the Bridger Mountains, Hardscrabble Ranch is a great place for a digital detox.
+You won't find cable or internet, but the sunsets will make you forget you ever had a smartphone.
+This Montana guest ranch is especially suited for large gatherings, weddings, or corporate events, with indoor and outdoor venues and two full-sized kitchens.
 It's also adjacent to great mountain biking and hiking trails.

-Cabins at Lone Mountain Guest Ranch in Montana
+Cabins at Lone Two cabins at the Mountain Guest Ranch in Montana

 Photo courtesy of Lone Mountain Guest Ranch